Word embeddings — word2vec and vectors that mean something

 The architecture

 Concretely, the input is a V-dim one-hot for the center word; the hidden layer has d neurons (e.g. 300) and is purely linear (no bias, no nonlinearity); the output has V neurons with softmax across all V producing P(w | c) — the probability of each vocabulary word given the center.
-The learning lives in two weight matrices that bracket the hidden layer: E (input → hidden, shape (V, d)) and E' (hidden → output, shape (d, V)).
-These are the network’s only learned parameters; both start random, and after training only E ships as “the word vectors” — E' is discarded.
+The two matrices E and E' we introduced in the previous section live between those layers: E is the input → hidden weight matrix (shape (V, d)), E' is the hidden → output one (shape (d, V)).
+These are the network’s only learned parameters; both start random, and after training only E ships as the final word-embedding table — E' is discarded.

 To make the layer structure concrete, the whole base-case network is six lines of Keras: